Baltimore Restaurant Week Begins Friday, July 23

 BALTIMORE (WJZ) — Foodie alert!
 Baltimore Restaurant Week begins on Friday, July 23 and runs through Sunday, August 1.

-Specially-priced menus and dinner deals will help restaurants still trying to recover from the COVID-19 shutdown.READ MORE: State Officials Reminding Drivers Of 'Move Over' Law As Traffic Increases
+Specially-priced menus and dinner deals will help restaurants still trying to recover from the COVID-19 shutdown.READ MORE: MTA To Start Enhanced Bus Routes To Job Centers, End Express Bus Surcharge

-This year it’ll feature an augmented reality game, “The Great OLD BAY Crab Hunt,” that urges diners to visit Baltimore attractions while they are in the city.READ MORE: 'ZooBop' Returns To Maryland Zoo
+This year it’ll feature an augmented reality game, “The Great OLD BAY Crab Hunt,” that urges diners to visit Baltimore attractions while they are in the city.READ MORE: READ IT: Baltimore Mayor Brandon Scott Releases 3-Pillar City Crime Plan Friday

-To see a list of participating restaurants and their menus go to www.BaltimoreRestaurantWeek.com.MORE NEWS: Families Of Capital Gazette Shooting Victims Sue The Baltimore Sun, Tribune Publishing
+To see a list of participating restaurants and their menus, go to www.BaltimoreRestaurantWeek.com.MORE NEWS: 22-Year-Old Ackeem Patrick Spence Killed In Pedestrian Crash In Laurel Friday Morning